Jason H. Gart, PhD

 Work at HAI

-At HAI, Jason manages the day-to-day operations of the litigation research service line and serves as the ringleader of an eclectic group of historians, subject-matter experts, digital archivists, and researchers.
-He has successfully directed upward of two hundred historical research investigations, including multiple high-profile assignments for Fortune 100 and Fortune 500 companies, which have enabled his clients to reduce their financial liability, obtain successful judgements, and comply with regulatory requirements.
-Jason has been interviewed and quoted in the New York Times and in articles for Law360, and was selected as a 2021 Lawdragon Global 100 Leader in Legal Strategy & Consulting for the past two years.
+Jason is a nationally recognized applied historian and serves as a senior subject matter expert in the research and analysis service line.
+He has successfully directed upward of four hundred historical research investigations, including multiple high-profile assignments for Fortune 100 and Fortune 500 companies, which have enabled his clients to reduce their financial liability, obtain successful judgements, and comply with regulatory requirements.
+Jason has been interviewed and quoted in the New York Times and Law360 and was selected as a Lawdragon Global 100 Leader in Legal Strategy & Consulting for the past two years.

-Jason’s areas of expertise include historical research methods, business and institutional history, environmental history, World War II and Cold War mobilization, and the history of science and technology.
-He served as a testifying expert on a cultural resource management issue and was lead historian on a multi-year research investigation for outside counsel of a leading aerospace company that resulted in the recovery of $32.5 million in CERCLA response costs from the U.S. government.
+Jason’s areas of expertise include historical and factual research methods, business and institutional history, environmental history, corporate genealogy research, and slavery era disclosure and compliance research.
+He served as a testifying expert on a cultural resource management issue and was lead historian on a multiyear research investigation for outside counsel of a leading aerospace company that resulted in the recovery of $32.5 million in CERCLA response costs from the U.S. government.

-Clients rely on Jason to successfully execute numerous types of historical investigations, including:
+Clients rely on Jason to successfully execute numerous types of investigations, including the following:

 - State of knowledge investigations